PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/add_example_en.md

-# API Examples - Add
+# API Examples - ElementwiseAdd
-## Add
+## ElementwiseAdd
-+ Description: To complete the addition of two numbers of the same shape, the input is InT type, and the output is OutT type, and the corresponding calculation is completed according to the Functor.
++ Description: To complete the addition of two numbers of the same shape, the input is InT type, and the output is OutT type, and the corresponding calculation is completed according to the OpFunc.

-### Functor Definition
+### OpFunc Definition

 ```
-AddFunctor:
+OpFunc : Used to define calculation rules.
+Addfunctor is defined as follows:

-template <typename InT, typename OutT>
+template <typename InT, typename OutT = OutT>
 struct AddFunctor {
   HOSTDEVICE OutT operator()(const InT &a, const InT &b) const { return statice<OutT>(a + b); }
 };